Michaël Slory: Biography

 In 1947, Slory moved to Paramaribo from his birth place Totness, and went to the Algemene Middelbare School which is comparable to high school, but does not qualify for university.
-His teacher encouraged him to write not only to in Dutch, but also Sranan Tongo and Spanish.
+His teacher encouraged him to write not only in Dutch, but also Sranan Tongo and Spanish.
 While in high school, he published his first three Dutch poems in the magazine Tongoni.

 In 1958, Slory moved to Amsterdam to study a course in Spanish at a private school.
 After graduating, he enrolled in the University of Amsterdam where he joined Vereniging Ons Suriname.
 His poetry can be found in the yearbooks of the time.
 Ons Suriname was during that period, the centre for the Surinamese nationalist movement.
 Slory also gained access to the Dutch literary world, and befriended authors like Harry Mulisch and Hugo Claus.